A weekend in Transylvania’s Saxon villages (what it’s actually like)

 Over in Cincșor, Casa cu Zorele feels like stepping into a slower time.
 Set inside a former Saxon schoolhouse, the building still has its high ceilings and thick walls, but it’s been turned into a warm, welcoming guesthouse.
 Rooms are cozy and filled with little details - wool blankets, old photographs, books you’ll want to flip through even if you can’t read Romanian.

 Dinner is served family-style, often outside under walnut trees when the weather’s good.
 Expect hearty stews, fresh salads from the garden, and homemade desserts.
-There’s no rush: guests linger, glasses of plum brandy appear, and conversations stretch into the evening.
+There’s a nice vibe: guests are relaxed, glasses of plum brandy appear, and conversations stretch into the evening.
 It’s the kind of place where you’ll feel comfortable staying put, even if you had other plans.

 Biertan Guesthouse (Biertan)